 What is an Open Mortgage?

-An open mortgage is a mortgage that permits repayment of the principal amount at any time, without penalty.
-Repayment terms are more flexible than a closed mortgage, which do not usually allow for prepayment without penalty.
+In an open mortgage repayment terms are more flexible than a closed mortgage, which do not usually allow for prepayment without penalty.

 Open mortgages can be very beneficial for people with income that varies, such as many self employed borrowers.
 If a self employed individual receives an extra $5,000 it can then be applied to the mortgage principal without interest.